Darisia/SASCRiP/README.md

 Required parameters
 ___________________

-input_directory (str): Path to the directory containing the RA 10xv1 FastQ files
+input_directories (str-list): Path to the directory/s containing the RA 10xv1 FastQ files.
+If there are more than one directories.
+A list should be given with all input directories

-output-directory (str): Path to the output directory where the new separated FastQ files will be saved

 ````

-## check_ercc
+## `check_ercc`

-check_ercc allows the user to check if the single-cell dataset may contain RNA spike-ins that can be used as an additional cell-quality control metric.
+`check_ercc` allows the user to check if the single-cell dataset may contain RNA spike-ins that can be used as an additional cell-quality control metric.
 If check_ercc is run, True or False - depending on whether ERCCs are included or not, will be returned as standard output

 #### Usage